Definition, Types and Drug Effects

-This type of drug binds with aldosteron receptor and its DNA part remains inactive.
-It means that all the aldosteron depended activity has been reduced.
+This type of drug binds with aldosterone receptor and its DNA part remains inactive.
+It means that all the aldosterone depended activity has been reduced.
 So capability of luminal membrane to reabsorb the Na is reduced and capability of basolateral membrane to throw the Na into interstium and attract the K into the cell is also reduced.

 Thick Part of Ascending Limb of Loop of Henle